Empirical Bayes PCA in high dimensions: Applications

 \subsection{1000 Genomes Project genotypes}

-PCA is a commonly-used technique to capture and adjust for population stratification in genome-wide association studies.
-As the number of SNPs $n$ often far exceeds the number of individuals $d$, the estimated PCs in $\bbR^d$ suffer minimally from high-dimensional noise.
-This allows us to perform the quantitative experiment of taking these PCs as a ground truth, subsampling the SNPs to a dimension closer to $d$, and comparing estimation accuracy on the subsampled data against the ground truth.
+PCA is commonly-used to correct for population stratification in genome-wide association studies.
+As the number of SNPs $n$ often far exceeds the number of individuals $d$, the estimated PCs in $\bbR^d$ suffer minimally from high-dimensional noise for the leading PCs.
+This provides a ground truth by which we may quantitatively compare estimation accuracy on subsampled data.

-Implementing this for genotype data from the 1000 Genomes Project, we extracted 100{,}000 common SNPs for 2504 individuals as described in Appendix \ref{appendix:data}, from which we computed the ground truth PCs.
+Implementing this experiment for genotype data from the 1000 Genomes Project, we extracted 100{,}000 common SNPs for 2504 individuals, from which we computed the ground truth PCs.
 We then estimated PCs on subsamples of 100, 1000, or 10{,}000 randomly selected SNPs using both EB-PCA and PCA.
-Figure~\ref{fig:singvals} in Appendix \ref{appendix:data} shows a typical histogram of the singular values for a subsample of 1000 SNPs, in which 4 clear outlier singular values are apparent.
+Figure~\ref{fig:singvals} plots the singular values for a typical subsample of 1000 SNPs, in which 4 clear outlier values are apparent.
 Thus we chose to estimate the leading 4 PCs using EB-PCA.

-Table \ref{tab:1000g} reports quantitative comparisons of error across 50 random subsamples of each size, where the error is a subspace distance (as computed in Section \ref{sec:bivariate}) against the 100{,}000-SNP ground truth PCs.
-The results show a clear improvement of EB-PCA over PCA.
-As expected from the theory, the improvement is a bit larger for the lower PCs that have smaller singular values.
+Table \ref{tab:1000g} compares errors across 50 random subsamples of each size, where the error is the subspace distance (as previously used in Section~\ref{sec:bivariate}) against the ground truth PCs.
+The results show a clear improvement of EB-PCA over PCA, with slightly larger improvement for the lower PCs having smaller singular values.

-A visual comparison of results for 1000 subsampled SNPs was presented previously as Figure~\ref{fig:1000genomesintro}.
-The EB-PCA estimates are more similar to the ground truth than the sample PCs, and better separate the subjects by ethnicity.
-For example, observe that the Caucasian, African and East Asian populations are mixed in the two-dimensional plot of the 3rd vs.\ 4th sample PC, whereas they are separated in the EB-PCA estimates of these PCs, and also in the ground truth.
-The information used by EB-PCA for performing this separation in PCs 3 and 4 comes from PCs 1 and 2, where these populations have clear separation.
+A visual comparison for 1000 subsampled SNPs was presented previously in Figure~\ref{fig:1000genomesintro}.
+The EB-PCA estimates are closer to the ground truth than the sample PCs, and better separate the subjects by ethnicity.
+For example, the Caucasian, African, and East Asian populations are mixed in the two-dimensional plot of the 3rd vs.\ 4th sample PC, whereas they are separated in the EB-PCA estimates and also in the ground truth.
+The information used by EB-PCA for performing this separation in PCs 3 and 4 comes from learning a joint prior with PCs 1 and 2, where these populations have clear separation.